sammiet03/Networking-Projects/EtherChannel/EtherChannel.md

 - Port Aggregation Protocol, is a Cisco-proprietary protocol.
 - Modes are Auto/Desirable
 - At least one side of the link must be set to initiate auto-negotiation, while the other can be set to wait.
+- Bundle up to 8 ports active between switches
+- Links must have same speed, duplex settings, and VLAN configuration
+- Send packets every 30 seconds to manage link consistency, any link additions, and failures

 ##### Configuration using PAgP
 ```